You need to apply for an Asset Protection Permit for some building works to make sure:

 At the end of the works and following an inspection, we'll refund your bond in full if there is no damage to Council assets.

-Or complete our Request for final inspection and refund form to receive your refund via electronic fund transfer (on the back of your approved Asset Protection Permit).
+Complete our Request for final inspection and refund form to receive your refund via electronic fund transfer.
+This form was also included with your approved Asset Protection Permit.

 An Asset Protection Permit is issued for 12 months.
 Extensions can be granted, subject to an assessment by an asset protection officer.
 The permit expires if the building works do not commence within 12 months of the permit being issued.